10 Best Crypto to Mine (2026)

-Looking for the best crypto to mine in 2024?
-Bitcoin isn't the only profitable crypto to mine, there's plenty to choose from, so we've rounded up the best.
+Looking for the best crypto to mine in 2026?
+Bitcoin isn't the only profitable crypto to mine; there's plenty to choose from, so we've rounded them up, including the best altcoin mining options.

 Bitcoin (BTC)